bdew-hnh/hafen-client/README.md

 ### Main features:

-* Automated mapping, including sticher that can merge maps across sessions
+* Automated mapping, including stitcher that can merge maps across sessions
 * Automatic curiosity study (see below)
 * Improved fonts and sizes
 * Improved minimap (see below)